 This guide does not cover health and safety aspects of the collection of measurements at facilities.
 There are many hazards that exist in facilities surrounding the collection of measurements, including but not limited to: electrical safety, fall protection, personal protective equipment, control of hazardous energy (lock out/ tag out), confined space, respiratory protection, and machine safeguarding.
-Part of the measurement planning process must include the identification and mitigation of these and other hazards.
-The implementation of a measurement strategy and installation of measurement equipment should be performed by qualified personnel.
+Part of the measurement planning process must include the identification and mitigation of these and other hazards, and only qualified personnel should be used to support the implementation of a measurement strategy, as appropriate.